The Singles Network Ministries

 —Ernest J., Greenville, SC, Never-Married, over 40

-I've served in several different areas over the last eight years.
-Some of those areas include teaching / writing bible studies, co-facilitating events, being a prayer leader at the Labor Day Singles Retreat, and counseling and guiding single women into finding and establishing their true identity in Christ.
+I've worked in various roles over the past eight years.
+These include teaching and writing Bible studies, co-facilitating events, serving as a prayer leader at the Labor Day Singles Retreat, and counseling and guiding single women to discover and establish their true identity in Christ.

 —Michelle E., Fletcher, NC, Engaged/Single Parent, over 40

-I have served in singles ministries to support the singles pastor, an activity coordinator, and a small group leader.
+I have served in singles ministries, supporting the singles pastor, an activity coordinator, and a small group leader.
 I have also participated in singles conferences and retreats.

 —Deborah S., Fredericksburg, VA, Divorced, over 50